 Our ingredients are sourced mainly from farms across Canada, if local sourcing is not possible due to seasonal availability or lack of availability, we ensure that our customers receive ingredients with best quality to price ratio available on the market.
-Up to 90% of the contents in each box delivered to customers are either Canadian products or packaged in Canada depending on the season.
 In addition, when selecting our raw materials, we prioritize ingredients without additives or preservatives.
-We also ensure that our meat and our fish come from eco-responsible sources whenever possible.
+We also ensure that our meat and our fish come from ecoresponsible sources whenever possible.
 We actively focus on selection of ingredients and adjustment to our recipes to account for seasonality, which limits our dependence on any one supplier of raw materials.